 After completing my art foundation course in 2010 I worked with mixed media for around six years, creating works on paper and fabric using painting, printing and stitch.
-After creating an embroidery pattern based on one of my collages, the focus of my work shifted to hand embroidery.
+One day I had an idea to create an embroidery hoop art pattern based on a collage I had made of a blue tit; I enjoyed it so much, and it was so well received, that the focus of my work shifted entirely to hand embroidery.

 Drawing is an important part of my process, and before starting a new pattern I make preparatory drawings which I then use to create the final pattern drawing.
 In the past each pattern drawing was meticulously created by hand; this could be a challenge at times, as I'd inevitably wobble in the middle of a line that was meant to be straight!
 I now create my final pattern drawings using vector software; still meticulous work but rather more forgiving!

 I really love encouraging and supporting others on their embroidery journeys and I am so touched when people tell me about or send photos of their finished projects created using my patterns.

 I also work with felt.
 I have created many individual decorations, custom decoration orders (including a set of decorations for artist Clive Hicks- Jenkins inspired by his illustrations for a retelling of Hansel and Gretel, by poet laureate Simon Armitage) and larger, framed pieces.
 Pop over to my felt page for more information and images.